Logan-Shi/pointcloud-autoprocess-with-ROS/README.md

 # Introduction

-packages for large-scale metrology project.
+ROS packages for large-scale metrology project, which extracts circle and sphere feature online with gocator_3210 and ABB robot.

 # Dependency